HELVE/H_OVERVIEW/README.md

 ![](https://user-images.githubusercontent.com/2768053/45264520-3d0c7a00-b43e-11e8-899c-790441ae68eb.png)

 <a name="intro"></a>
-# HELVE<sup>(AVR)</sup> | Multispecialist Production Studio
+# HELVE<sup>AVR</sup> | Multispecialist Production Studio

-**HELVE(AVR)** is a multispecialist production studio basing its operations on 3 pillars of creativity: Audio, Visual and Research.
+**HELVE<sup>AVR</sup>** is a multispecialist production studio basing its operations on 3 pillars of creativity: Audio, Visual and Research.
 Etymologic meaning of the word *helve* constitutes a handle of a weapon or a tool.

 (Audio Production Shot)